DanielBMarkham/Info-Ops/manuscript/chapter17.md

 Resist that urge.

-In technology, we call getting organized around upcoming work and new information "Backlog Grooming", and it's the topic of the next chapter.
+In technology, we call getting organized around upcoming work and new information "Backlog Grooming", and backlogs and backlog grooming is the topic of our next two chapters.